adarbari/AITradingAgent/project_context.md

 5. Backtest the trained models
 6. Compare performance against market benchmarks
 7. Generate and save performance metrics and visualizations

+### Script-Specific Workflows

+#### train_and_backtest.py
+- Generic script for training and backtesting any stock with configurable parameters

+#### train_and_backtest_amzn.py
+- Specialized script for Amazon (AMZN) stock with predefined parameters

+#### compare_models.py
+- Trains multiple model configurations with different parameters
+- Compares their performance using various metrics
+- Identifies the best performing models

 ## Future Considerations